 - a.
-Invited (juried) performances at state, regional, and national conferences of NAfME, ACDA, AGO, NCCO, ASBDA, ASTA, CBDNA, and other similar organizations. - b.
+Invited (juried) performances at state, regional, and national conferences of the National Association for Music Education (NAfME), the American Choral Directors Association (ACDA), the American Guild of Organists (AGO), the National Collegiate Choral Organization (NCCO), the American School Band Directors Association (ASBDA), the American String Teachers Association (ASTA), the College Band Directors National Association (CBDNA), and other similar organizations. - b.
 Invited and/or juried presentations (non-performance) at state, regional, and national conferences of organizations such as those cited in "a" above. - c.
 Invitations to conduct "honors" ensembles at national, regional, all-state, and local levels - d.
 Invitations to conduct established professional ensembles, or on an established, noteworthy concert series. - e.
 Noteworthy artistic activity/employment outside of UGA, participating as a conductor, performer, or producer of professional ensembles. - f.
 Leadership of and performances with non-UGA ensembles that might be classified as community or professional ensembles. - g.
 Awards from local, state, regional, national, and international festivals and competitions. - h.
 Appearances as guest instructor/master classes at other universities. - i.
 Individual and ensemble awards. - j.
 Invitations to serve as adjudicator/clinician/judge for local, state, regional, national, and international festivals and competitions.